top of page

 In Summary

-Maryam Omidbeygi, RCC, offers a safe and grounded therapeutic space to support your journey.
+If you’re interested in exploring self-esteem and self-compassion more deeply, Maryam Omidbeygi, RCC, offers a safe and grounded therapeutic space to support your journey.

 Maryam believes healing begins with understanding ourselves with kindness.